IDCHerzliya/drone-browser/readme.md

 Pet Drone
 ======
+This branch has different emotional profiles to test out.

 The goal is to produce a drone that displays intention, feedback, and emotional state via visual and audio cues.
 This currently includes body movement (drone's animation sequences), LED patterns, and sound (drone's propellor sounds).